VieCut/VieCut/README.md

 ./build/multiterminal_cut /path/to/my/graph.metis -f /path/to/my/partition_file -p 12 -c 1
 ```

-finds the multiterminal cut as given by the graph and partition file using `12` cores and all except for the high-connectivity kernelization (see [HNS'19b] for further details) rules enabled.
+finds the multiterminal cut as given by the graph and partition file using 12 threads and all except for the high-connectivity kernelization (see [HNS'19b] for further details) rules enabled.